 Together with collaborators from around the world, studies are underway to better understand and treat this very rare disease.

-Approximately 37 unrelated families worldwide have been identified with RVCL.
-Sixteen families are located in the USA and others have been identified in Australia, Germany, France, the Netherlands, Spain, Mexico, Japan, Turkey, Switzerland and Italy.
+Approximately 41 unrelated families worldwide have been identified with RVCL.
+Our families are located not only in the USA but also in Australia, Germany, France, the Netherlands, Spain, Mexico, Japan, Turkey, Switzerland and Italy.

 The wild-type protein translated from the TREX1 gene consists of 314 amino acids (~ 32 kDa) and is encoded by a single exon on chromosome 3p21.
 TREX1 consists of three domains important for its role as a DNA repair enzyme (i.e., exonuclease domains I, II, and III).
 TREX1 also has an extended C-terminal “tail” domain of ~ 70 amino acids containing a leucine-rich sequence required for its endoplasmic reticulum (ER) localization.